 webs and egg sacs

 male: 9 mm

-Uncertain; may cause mild illness but probably too small to be dangerous to humans
+Uncertain; may cause mild illness but probably is too small to be dangerous to humans

 Wolf spiders are notable vagrants and can sometimes be found outside the burrow foraging for insects.
 However, as the photos on this page show, at least some

 lycosid species have the tendency to migrate to new locations when threatened by flooding and may end up on a 'communal' web that contains large numbers of individual

 spiders.
-This massed web phenomenon is well known for some members of the Family Linyphiidae but is not often seen for other lycosid species.
+This massed web phenomenon is well known for some members of the Family Linyphiidae but is not often seen for lycosid species.

 Spider(s) with a very similar appearance: A number of other small lycosid species, especially Venatrix species.